exoscale/terraform-provider-exoscale/docs/resources/sks_cluster.md

 ### Optional

-- `addons` (Set of String, Deprecated) The list of enabled add-ons.
 - `audit` (Block List) Parameters for Kubernetes Audit configuration (may only be enabled at creation time) (see [below for nested schema](#nestedblock--audit))
 - `auto_upgrade` (Boolean) Enable automatic upgrading of the control plane version.
 - `cni` (String) The CNI plugin that is to be used.
 Available options are "calico" or "cilium".
 Defaults to "calico".
 Setting empty string will result in a cluster with no CNI.